JujaLabs/docs/architecture/teams_slackbot/readme.md

 * SLB-F2-RSP-EMPTY
     ```
     {
-    text: You cannot get/deactivate team if user not in team
+    text: You cannot get/deactivate team if the user not a member of any team
     }
     ```